 Needless to say, all my models without exception are above 18 years old and have signed appropriate "release forms".
 Any messages to this end are a waste of everybody's time, mine in particular.
 Please stop fantasizing in this respect.

-It is strange how politically correct it is considered to speak about the pressures brought upon young people by the cosmetic industry, but not that by the food and beverage companies.
-Apart from in extreme cases, the greatest cause of morbidity and mortality in the western world today is OBESITY, not underweight.
-Even moderate obesity leads to hypertension, atherosclerosis, cardiovascular disease, stroke, diabetes and cancer, meaning that it shortens life .. substantially.
-Furthermore, the Journal of Pediatrics reported recently that Obese women have 67% more chance of giving birth to autistic children.
-Now these are the lessons that should be communicated to young people today, not this hysteria about appearing to look too thin, meaning in reality to make others feel bad in comparison.
+Repeatedly, I receive messages from young ladies on DA who feel threatened by the models on our pages.
+It is strange how politically correct it is considered to speak about the pressures brought upon young people by the cosmetic industry, but strangely not by that of the food and beverage companies that encourage people to eat junk food.
+Apart from some cases, the greatest cause of morbidity and mortality in the Western world today is not underweight, but OBESITY.
+Even moderate obesity leads to hypertension, atherosclerosis, cardiovascular disease, stroke, diabetes and cancer, not to mention obstructive sleep apnea and infertility in women.
+The Journal of Pediatrics also reported recently that Obese women have 67% more chance of giving birth to autistic children.

 Not related to Photography: